 Atherton’s brief to the designers appears to have been: “Make me the exact opposite of Berner’s Tavern”.
 It does feel discreet – despite being 24 floors up and surrounded by floor to ceiling windows, it’s somehow still gloomy, like a speak-easy that got lost on the way to the basement.
-While your table is splashed with light, the rest of the restaurant fades into a pleasant, murky brown after the sun goes down.
-You have to squint to make out the cheese trolley a few feet from your table.
-The jazz-age styling isn’t anything new but it’s well executed and fairly subtle; an art deco napkin holder here and jaunty soundtrack there.
+While your table is splashed with light, the rest of the place fades into a pleasant, murky brown after the sun goes down.
+You even have to lean and squint to make out the cheese trolley a foot from your table.
+The jazz-age styling isn’t anything new – quite the opposite – but it’s well executed and fairly subtle; an art deco napkin holder here and jaunty soundtrack there.

-It attracts a more City-ish crowd than Atherton’s other ventures.
+It attracts a far more City-ish crowd than Atherton’s other ventures.
 I’ve visited at lunch and on a Monday evening and both times men in suits filled the majority of the tables, presumably “talking business”.

 The menu is largely English-inspired, with global influences thrown in here and there.
 And as we’ve come to expect from Atherton – and from executive chef Paul Walsh – everything is immaculately presented, each dish a miracle of culinary engineering, appearing to require cantilevers and foundations.

-I kicked off with a pig’s trotter and ham hock in crispy breadcrumb, with a cylinder of black pudding wrapped in a deep-fried lattice; a combination of fiddly haute cuisine and comforting, stodgy grub.
+I kicked off with a rich pig’s trotter and ham hock in crispy breadcrumb, with a cylinder of black pudding wrapped in a deep-fried lattice; a combination of fiddly haute cuisine and comforting, stodgy grub.
 The tuna tataki is a real looker, with three pieces of seared fish topped with diced cucumber and radish, nestling among bright green globs of creamy avocado and chunks of gherkin, finished off with a sweet, smoky ponzu sauce.
 There’s a lot to comprehend and all of it is top notch.
-The tartare, with a little roof of sourdough, was over-complicated, with shaved truffle, dollops of truffle oil, goat’s curd, dried vinegar and tiny pickled onions all fighting for attention.
+The tartare, with its roof of sourdough, was a little over-complicated, with shaved truffle, dollops of truffle oil, goat’s curd, dried vinegar and tiny pickled onions all fighting for attention.